deislabs/mystikos/README.md

-The minimalist kernel of Open LibOS manages essential computing resources inside the TEE, such as CPU/threads, memory, files, networks, etc. It handles most of the syscalls that a normal operating system would handle (with limits). and certain operations are delegated to the target.
+The minimalist kernel of Open LibOS manages essential computing resources inside the TEE, such as CPU/threads, memory, files, networks, etc. It handles most of the syscalls that a normal operating system would handle (with limits). and delegates the unhandled syscalls to the target.

 ![](./arch.png)